Your questions answered – at the click of a mouse.

 Please insert your parcel label number into the search box below and then click the arrow button to find out the current location of your parcel:

-Reroute your parcel easily with the Parcel Navigator.
+Reroute your parcel easily with myDPD.at.

 Every parcel shipment can be customised to your specific requirements.